Ada-Developers-Academy/core-pses/01/highest-rated.md

 * The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
     * As such, they should not include code syntax in the description.

-What's important at this stage is to think through and outline the implementation before writing code.
+What's important at this stage is to think through how you would put an approach into words, and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder